NO Toe Caps

 Just think, no more rebuilt shoes that never quite feel the same!

 Ah – understandable.
 Your rand is all that rubber above the layer of rubber you are climbing on.
-The climbing rubber is the rubber below the seam (you should) see where it meets the rand rubber.
+The climbing rubber is the rubber below the seam where it meets the rand rubber, which is all the rubber on the top side of the shoe.
 When you see that seam start to go away, or show waves in it, then you are about to climb on the rand.
 Look at the rubber on top of your toe, that is the rand rubber.
 See how thin it is?
 When you have no more “climbing rubber” to climb on, you begin to put all your weight on that really thin layer.
 Ouch!
 And yes, you will pop a hole quickly!
 If your climbing rubber was left on that last route you did, and you are down to the rand, you may not necessarily have a hole.
 But there could still be weakness, and a hole about to happen!

 Because although it may look the same, rand rubber is not designed to take the stress of your weight against the rock.
 We get many (many, many!) folks who come in and say that one moment their shoes looked fine and then BAM! – a blown rand.